ahlstromcj/rtl66/README.md

         additional 'extern "C"' functions.
     *   Error-checking has been beefed up.
     *   A ton of clean-up and refactoring.
-    *   Additional API to be supported: PipeWire (wait for it).
+    *   Additional APIs to be supported: PipeWire (wait for it).

 ##  Multiple Builds